 Quick Answer: Printify's Free plan costs $0/month.
-You only pay the base product cost plus shipping each time a customer orders.
+You only pay the base product cost plus shipping each time a customer orders — no setup fees, no listing fees, no monthly subscription.

-There are no setup fees, no listing fees, and no per-store charges on Free — but every t-shirt, mug, or hoodie still has a wholesale cost Printify charges you, and that's where most new POD sellers underestimate the real number.
+According to Printify's official pricing page, there are no platform fees, listing fees, or hidden charges — Printify earns a margin on the fulfillment price you pay when a customer orders.
+Every t-shirt, mug, or hoodie still carries a wholesale cost, and that's where most new POD sellers underestimate the real number.

 This article breaks down what Free actually includes, what you still pay per order, and the exact volume where Printify Premium ($39/month) starts paying for itself.